 The insight gained from the psychedelic experience can be observed from different lenses.
-Freudian and Jungian ones are common, but only just observing the outcomes/behavioral consequences is also a valid (albeit behaviorist) way of assessing (and predicting) the outcomes.
+Freudian and Jungian ones are common, but only just observing the outcomes/behavioural consequences is also a valid (albeit behaviourist) way of assessing (and predicting) the outcomes.

 The mechanics of insight are still not totally clear (as they are for psychotherapy itself in many cases).
 The relaxation of prior beliefs is thought to be a component of creativity (and is what happens with psychedelics).